Dynamics of cellular flame deformation after a head-on interaction with a shock wave: reactive Richtmyer-Meshkov instability: Abstract

 \section{Abstract}

 Shock flame interactions are fundamental problems in many combustion applications ranging from flame acceleration to flame control in supersonic propulsion applications.
 The present paper seeks to quantify the rate of deformation of the flame surface and burning velocity caused by the interaction and to clarify the underlying mechanisms.
 The interaction of a single shock wave with a cellular flame in a Hele-Shaw shock tube configuration was studied experimentally, numerically, and theoretically.
 A mixture of stoichiometric hydrogen-air at sub-atmospheric pressure was chosen such that large cells can be isolated and their deformation studied with precision subsequent to the interaction.
-Following passage of the incident shock, the flame cusps are flattened and reversed backwards into the burnt gas.
+Following passage of the incident shock and vorticity deposition along the flame surface, the flame cusps are flattened and reversed backwards into the burnt gas.
 The reversed flame then goes through four stages.
 At times significantly less than the characteristic flame burning time, the flame front deforms as an inert interface due to the Ricthmyer-Meshkov instability with non-linear effects becoming noticeable.
 At times comparable to the laminar flame time, dilatation due to chemical energy release amplifies the growth rate of Ricthmyer-Meshkov instability.
 This stage is abruptly terminated by the transverse burnout of the resulting flame funnels, followed by a longer front re-adjustment to a new cellular flame evolving on the cellular time scale of the flame.
-The proposed flame evolution model permits to predict the evolution of the flame geometry and burning rate for arbitrary shock strength and flame properties (burning velocity and expansion ratio) in two-dimensions.
+The proposed flame evolution model permits to predict the evolution of the flame geometry and burning rate for arbitrary shock strength below the shock-induced auto-ignition point and flames with unit Lewis number in two-dimensions.